PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \subsubsection{CLFLUSH Overhead}

-We find that our implementation of CLFLUSH takes 45 CPU cycles to flush a dirty cache block and 6 CPU cycles to flush (invalidate) a clean cache block.
-Figure~\ref{fig:system-flush-overhead} shows the end-to-end improvement in copy/initialization throughput RowClone can provide for 8 MiB arrays.
-We assume that the whole array is cached and a proportion of the cache blocks (depicted on the X-axis) are dirty.
+\Copy{R1/3}{We find that our implementation of CLFLUSH takes 45 Rocket core \omi{clock} cycles to flush a dirty cache block and 6 Rocket core cycles to invalidate a clean cache block. {We estimate the throughput improvement of \texttt{rcc} and \texttt{rci} including the CLFLUSH overhead.
+We assume that all cache blocks of the source and destination operands are cached, and that a fraction of the all cached cache blocks is dirty (quantified on the x-axis).
+We do not include the overhead of accessing the data \omi{(e.g., by using \omi{\emph{load}} instructions)} \emph{after} \omi{the data} gets copied in DRAM.} Figure~\ref{fig:system-flush-overhead} shows the {estimated} improvement in copy and initialization throughput that \texttt{rcc} and \texttt{rci} provide for 8 MiB arrays.}

 We make three major observations.
-First, the copy and initialization throughput provided by \texttt{rcc} and \texttt{rci} are 9.4$\times{}$ and 6.1$\times{}$ smaller when we invalidate clean cache blocks of the source and destination operands of the copy/initialization operations, compared to the \emph{No Flush} configuration, where we assume all data is up-to-date in DRAM.
-The throughput improvement provided by \texttt{rcc} and \texttt{rci} is 12.6$\times{}$ and 14.6$\times{}$ for 8 MiB arrays over the CPU-copy/initialization baselines.
-Second, as the proportion of dirty cache blocks gets larger, the throughput improvement becomes smaller.
-The improvement in throughput provided by \texttt{rcc} and \texttt{rci} goes down to 1.9$\times{}$ and 2.3$\times{}$ when \emph{all} cache blocks are dirty.
-Third, \texttt{rci} flushes cache blocks of one operand (destination), whereas \texttt{rcc} flushes cache blocks of both operands (source and destination).
-We observe that \texttt{rci} can provide better throughput improvements compared to \texttt{rcc} when we flush cache blocks.
+First, even with inefficient cache flush operations, \texttt{rcc} and \texttt{rci} provide 3.2$\times{}$ and 3.9$\times{}$ higher throughput over the CPU-copy and \omi{CPU}-initialization operations, assuming 50\% of the cache blocks of the 8 MiB source operand \omi{are} dirty, respectively.\revdel{ Second, the copy and initialization throughput provided by \texttt{rcc} and \texttt{rci} are 9.4$\times{}$ and 6.1$\times{}$ smaller when we invalidate clean cache blocks of the source and destination operands of the copy/initialization operations, compared to the \emph{No Flush} configuration, where we assume all data is up-to-date in DRAM.
+The throughput improvement provided by \texttt{rcc} and \texttt{rci} is 12.6$\times{}$ and 14.6$\times{}$ for 8 MiB arrays over the CPU-copy/initialization baselines.} Second, as the fraction of dirty cache blocks increase\omi{s}, the throughput improvement provided by both \texttt{rcc} and \texttt{rci} decreases (down to\revdel{.
+The improvement in throughput provided by \texttt{rcc} and \texttt{rci} goes down to} 1.9$\times{}$ for \texttt{rcc} and 2.3$\times{}$ for \texttt{rci} \omi{for 100\% dirty cache block \omu{fraction}}).
+Third, we observe that \texttt{rci} can provide better throughput improvement compared to \texttt{rcc} when we \omi{include the CLFLUSH overhead.
+This is because} \texttt{rci} flushes cache blocks of one operand (destination), whereas \texttt{rcc} flushes cache blocks of both operands (source and destination).

+\Copy{R1/4}{{We do not study the distribution of dirty cache block \omi{fractions} in real application\omi{s} as \omi{that} is not the goal of our CLFLUSH overhead analysis.
+However, if a large dirty {cache block} \omi{fraction} causes severe overhead in a real application, the system designer or the user of the system would likely decide not to offload the operation to PuM (i.e., performing \texttt{rcc} operations instead of CPU-Copy).
+PiDRAM's prototype can be useful for studies on different PuM system integration aspects, including such offloading decisions.}}